If you are planning on going to Italy, this list of Things to Know Before Traveling To Italy will definitely make your trip more unforgettable.

 - In the ticket machine at the station.

 - In the above cases, you will have to validate the ticket before getting on the train.
-There are dedicated machine by the train platforms.
+There are dedicated machines by the train platforms.

-- You can also purchase your ticket on the train but you will have to pay an extra fee unless you caught the train in a station where there was no ticket office.
+- You can also purchase your ticket on the train but you will have to pay an extra fee unless you catch the train at a station where there was no ticket office.